DualHNIE: Dual-Channel Hypergraph Learning for Node Importance Estimation in Heterogeneous Knowledge Graphs: Experiments

-\textbf{Performance analysis on different levels.} To further evaluate the capability of MetaHGNIE in estimating node importance across different ranking tiers, we conducted experiments on four datasets and measured NDCG$@k$ with $k$ varying from 20 to 200.
-As shown in Figure~\ref{figure03}, MetaHGNIE demonstrates particularly strong performance at small values of $k$(e.g., 20 and 50), outperforming all baseline models.
+Table \ref{table045} shows that DualHNIE demonstrates particularly strong performance at small values of $k$ (e.g., 20 and 50), outperforming all baseline models.
 On FB15K, it achieves improvements over the best structural and semantic baselines, highlighting its enhanced accuracy in identifying the most critical top-ranked nodes.
-As $k$ increases to 100 and 200, MetaHGNIE maintains top-tier performance, confirming its robustness across varying recommendation depths.
+As $k$ increases to 100 and 200, DualHNIE maintains top-tier performance, confirming its robustness across varying recommendation depths.
 The model consistently ranks at or near state-of-the-art levels even with longer candidate lists, illustrating its stable integration of structural and semantic signals without degradation in ranking quality.
-These results demonstrate that MetaHGNIE delivers superior performance across all evaluation depths, affirming that its dual-channel architecture effectively enhances both top-k ranking accuracy.
+These results demonstrate that DualHNIE delivers superior performance across all evaluation depths, affirming that its dual-channel architecture effectively enhances both top-k ranking accuracy.